kstacker/kstacker/docs/index.rst

 where injected and recovered in real SPHERE SHINE data.
 In this paper, we also discussed the capability for |kstacker| to recover the orbital parameters space.
-Recently, |kstacker| has been fully rewritten by Simon Conseil, a computer engineer working at CeSAM / Laboratoire d'Astrophysique de Marseille (Le Coroller et al. 2022, a scientific paper on Alphacen A NEAR-VISIR survey, where this git repository link is given for the first time).
+Recently, |kstacker| has been fully rewritten by Simon Conseil, a computer engineer working at CeSAM / Laboratoire d'Astrophysique de Marseille ([LeCoroller2022]_, a scientific paper on Alphacen A NEAR-VISIR survey, where this git repository link is given for the first time).

 Students of L3-M2 had also contributed to the initial project: